Abstracts and Bio

 Abstract

-In 1979, the Chinese film director Nuanxin Zhang published the famous essay, ‘The Modernization of the Language of Film’ with her husband Li Tuo.
+In 1979, the Chinese film director Nuanxin Zhang published the famous essay, ‘The Modernization of the Language of Film’ with her then husband Li Tuo.
 One of the key positions upheld by the authors is that new Chinese cinema should abandon the use of dramatic conflict in film.
 Influenced by the recent development of Italian Neorealism and the French New Wave, Zhang advocates a new cinema which is conscious of its artistic form and captures the ordinary lives of Chinese people with a realistic and less intrusive style.
-To what extent do the fifth-generation film directors in the 1980s realize Zhang’s proposition?
+To what extent do the Fifth-Generation film directors in the 1980s realize Zhang’s proposition?
 To what extent dramatic conflict is a hindrance to the birth of a new cinema?
 This paper takes the world-acclaimed actress Gong Li as a case in point.
 As a graduate of Central Academy of Drama (1989), she was heavily influenced by the training method invented by theatre practitioner Stanislavsky.
 This paper examines Gong Li’s transition from a theatre student to a film actress.
 It focuses on her performance in Red Sorghum (1987), Ju Dou (1990) Raise the Red Lantern (1991), comparing the conflicts as presented in dramatic and filmic performances.

 Speaker’s Bio